pkgcloud/pkgcloud/README.md

 ## CDN -- Beta

-##### Note: CDN is considered Beta until there are multiple providers; presently only Openstack is supported.
+##### Note: CDN is considered Beta until there are multiple providers; presently only Openstack and Rackspace are supported.

 The `pkgcloud.cdn` service is designed to allow you to access Openstack Poppy via node.js.
 You can manage services and flavors from within any node.js application.